sapertuz/tutorials/kria/fix_ILA.md

 The bug makes the system completely crash once you trigger the System ILA and run the HW application using, for example, PYNQ.

-I tried this solution based on [this post](https://support.xilinx.com/s/question/0D54U00005u8v4nSAA/ubuntu-2204-hangs-when-trying-to-connect-to-kv260-via-vivado-hardware-manager?language=en_US&t=1725355909975&searchQuery) and using [these instructions](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/2363129857/Getting+Started+with+Certified+Ubuntu+22.04+LTS+for+Xilinx+Devices#%5BinlineExtension%5DChanging-the-Kernel-bootargs-Used-By-U-Boot).
+I made this tutorial based on [this post](https://support.xilinx.com/s/question/0D54U00005u8v4nSAA/ubuntu-2204-hangs-when-trying-to-connect-to-kv260-via-vivado-hardware-manager?language=en_US&t=1725355909975&searchQuery) and using [these instructions](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/2363129857/Getting+Started+with+Certified+Ubuntu+22.04+LTS+for+Xilinx+Devices#%5BinlineExtension%5DChanging-the-Kernel-bootargs-Used-By-U-Boot).

-Currently, the work around this issue is by adding "cpuidle.off=1" to bootargs.Bootargs is defined in "boot.scr.uimg" file in sd card first partition.
+Currently, the work around this issue consist in adding "cpuidle.off=1" to bootargs.Bootargs is defined in "boot.scr.uimg" file in sd card first partition.

 # Solution 1: Working
 1. Extract the sd-card from the kria and mount it on your PC. `cd` to the first partition (the `system-boot` partition) and run: